Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

-\paragraph{No speedups for \textsc{MaxCut}:} Additional structure can substantially reduce the runtime of existing MMW solvers \cite{Arora2007}.
-For weighted \textsc{MaxCut}, in particular, $A$ is related to the adjacency matrix of a graph and has non-negative entries.
-This additional structure facilitates the use of powerful dimensionality reduction and sparsification techniques that outperform our algorithm.
-Recently, it was shown that quantum algorithms can speedup spectral graph sparsification techniques~\cite{1911.07306}.
-As the sparsification step dominates the complexity of these algorithms, this leads to faster solvers for \textsc{MaxCut}, albeit solving the SDP on a classical computer.
-However, these sparsification techniques do not readily apply to general problem instances, where the entries of $A$ can be both positive and negative (sign problem).
+Additional structure can substantially reduce the runtime of existing MMW solvers \cite{Arora2007}.
+For weighted \textsc{MaxCut}, in particular, $A$ is related to the adjacency matrix of a graph and has exclusively non-negative entries.
+This additional structure facilitates the use of powerful dimensionality reduction and sparsification techniques that outperform our algorithm for general graphs.
+Recently, it was shown that quantum algorithms can speed up spectral graph sparsification techniques~\cite{1911.07306}.
+As the sparsification step dominates the complexity of these algorithms, this leads to faster solvers for \textsc{MaxCut}, albeit solving the sparsified SDP on a classical computer.
+However, these sparsification techniques do not readily apply to general problem instances, where the entries of $A$ can have both positive and negative signs (sign problem).
 We refer to Appendix~\ref{app:scalingerror} for a more detailed discussion.

-\paragraph{Sherrington-Kirkpatrick Model:} It is also interesting to take generic problem instances more seriously.
-Sampling $A$ from the Gaussian ensemble (i.e.\ each entry is an i.i.d.\ standard normal random variable) produces an ensemble of \textsc{MaxQP SDP}s that is closely related to the Sherrington-Kirkpatrick (SK) model~\cite{Panchenko2013}.
-This problem has received considerable attention in the statistical physics literature.
-In particular, recent work~\cite{Montanari2018} shows that, under some unproven conjectures, it is possible to solve the quadratic optimization in~\eqref{eq:maxqp} directly in time $\tcO(n^2)$.
-Furthermore, there is an integrability gap for the SDP relaxation of this problem in the Gaussian setting \cite{Kunisky2019}.
+More direct speedups do, however, apply for approximating \textsc{MaxCut} in Erd\"os-R\'enyi graphs.
+An Erd\"os-R\'enyi graph $G(n,p)$ with $n$ vertices is a random graph in which each edge is present independently at random with probability $p$.
+In~\cite{dembo_extremal_2017} the authors show that whenever $pn\to\infty$, the \textsc{MaxCut} of such graphs satisfies~:

+where $P_*$ is the so-called Parisi constant.
+One can show that for such graphs, a random balanced partition of the vertices achieves an expected cut of value $\frac{n^2p}{2}$.
+Thus, obtaining a cut of $\frac{n^2p}{2}$ up to an approximation error of order $\epsilon \frac{n^2p}{2}$ for $\epsilon$ of constant order is trivial for random graphs: just sample a random one.
+Thus, obtaining approximations to the \textsc{MaxCut} of such graphs is only interesting whenever we can achieve an error scaling as $\cO(n^{\frac{3}{2}}\sqrt{p})$ and the usual Goemans-Wiliamson relaxation is not suitable.
+In order to address this issue, Montanari et al.~\cite{montanari_semidefinite_2016} showed that is advisable to instead solve \textsc{MaxQP} SDP relaxation for the matrix

+where $\mathbf{1}$ is the all ones vector and $A$ the (random) adjacency matrix of the graph.
+This then has the value $2n^{\frac{3}{2}}\sqrt{p}+o(\sqrt{p/n})$ with high probability.
+See~[Theorem 1]\cite{montanari_semidefinite_2016} for more details.
+Note that the matrix in Eq.~\eqref{equ:randomadjacency} has both negative and positive entries with expected value $0$ and bounded variance.
+We conclude that we are in the same setting as in the spin glasses for this dense instance and, thus, we also obtain speedups compared to MMW.
+However, once again the recent work~\cite{Montanari2018} shows that, under some conjectures, it is possible to approximately solve the underlying \textsc{MaxQP} for $B$ directly in time $\cO(n^2)$ with high probability.